-I grant summary judgment in favor of the Centers for Medicare & Medicaid Services (CMS) sustaining the determination to revoke the Medicare enrollment and billing privileges of Zille Shah, M.D. and Zille Huma Zaim, M.D., Professional Association for a period of three years.1 Revocation is justified pursuant to 42 C.F.R. § 424.535(a)(8) (2015) because Petitioner submitted or caused to be submitted Medicare reimbursement claims that she could not have furnished on the claimed service dates.
+I grant summary judgment in favor of the Centers for Medicare & Medicaid Services (CMS) sustaining the determination to revoke the Medicare enrollment and billing privileges of Mohammed Nawaz, M.D. and Mohammed Zaim, M.D., Professional Association for a period of three years.
+Revocation is justified pursuant to 42 C.F.R. § 424.535(a)(8) (2015) because Petitioner submitted or caused to be submitted Medicare reimbursement claims that he could not have furnished on the claimed service dates.

-1 These two names in fact identify one individual who enrolled in Medicare using two different identities, one as an individual physician and the other as a professional association.
-I refer to her as "Petitioner" for the remainder of this decision.
+1 These two names in fact identify one individual who enrolled in Medicare as an individual physician and as a professional association.
+I refer to him as "Petitioner" for the remainder of this decision.